danielsaidi/TagKit/Readmes/Getting-Started.md

 ## Views

 TagKit also has a few views that aim at making it easier to work with tags.
-For instance, ``TagTextField`` automatically slugifies text as you type, while ``TagList`` and ``TagEditList`` are used to list and edit tags.
+For instance, ``TagList`` and ``TagEditList`` let you list and edit tags with a customizable tag view, ``TagCapsule`` renders tags with a customizable style and ``TagTextField`` automatically slugifies text as you type.

 You can have a look at the SwiftUI previews in these files to see them in action.